-/s/ Thomas Falcone Chief Executive Officer Long Island Power Authority section Three 2022 Proposed Performance Standards
+/s/ Thomas Falcone Chief Executive Officer Long Island Power Authority

 Dated: December 15, 2021

 Below is a summary of performance standards that will apply to 2022.
 For more details, please see the complete metric descriptions available on LIPA's website.